Eagle Medallion: Design

 The Medallion was built in Maubeuge using the platform of the European market Renault 21, and imported from France.
-It was re-engineered for the U.S. and Canadian markets and differed from the Renault 21 in numerous features, trims, frontal styling, stronger bumpers and safety features, as well as powertrain availability.
+It was re-engineered for the U.S. and Canadian markets and differed from the Renault 21 in numerous features, trims, frontal styling, more substantial bumpers and safety-related features, as well as powertrain availability.
 The final assembly of options and trim was performed at a facility at the U.S. port of entry.

 The front-wheel drive Medallion used the 2.2 L I4 engine that also powered the European Renault 25.
 It was mounted in a traditional longitudinal (front-back) configuration, driving the front wheels through either a 5-speed manual transmission or a 3-speed computer-controlled automatic.
 The longitudinal engine placement was somewhat unusual for a front-wheel drive car of this era, as the transverse engine layout is typically more space-efficient.
 However, Audi, SAAB, and Subaru used longitudinal engines with front-wheel-drive in this era, as well.

 It was unusual that Renault designed the R21 to use transverse-mounted sub-2 liter engines, and longitudinal engines over 2 liters, which included all Medallion versions.
-Renault did this for two reasons: 1) The larger, more powerful engines required stronger gearboxes that could not be made to fit into the transaxle assembly common to transverse powertrains, and 2) The longitudinal engine/transmission layout allowed Renault to use equal-length half-shafts from a centrally-mounted gearbox, which reduced torque steering that would have otherwise been brought on by the increased power generated by the larger engines.
+Renault did this for two reasons: 1) The larger, more powerful engines required stronger gearboxes that could not be made to fit into the transaxle assembly typical to transverse powertrains, and 2) The longitudinal engine/transmission layout allowed Renault to use equal-length half-shafts from a centrally mounted gearbox, which reduced torque steering that would have otherwise been brought on by the increased power generated by the larger engines.
 The longitudinal engine R21s and Medallions thus had slightly shorter wheelbases than the transverse engine R21s.
 Product plans also called for a four-wheel drive Medallion to be imported in late-1988.

-All Medallions came with an aluminum 132 CID overhead cam I4 engine with Bendix multi-point fuel injection.
+All Medallions had an aluminum 132 CID overhead cam I4 engine with Bendix multi-point fuel injection.
 The engine was rated at 103 hp at 5000 rpm and 124 lb·ft at 2500 rpm, achieving United States Environmental Protection Agency (EPA) fuel economy ratings of: